Plugging Leaks in Fault-Tolerant Quantum Computation and Verification: Introduction

-\paragraph{Main result.} We first show that, in a context in which noise does not need to be mitigated since it is kept at a per-qubit level that is low-enough for the computation to succeed with a sufficiently high probability, then it is possible to take care of leaks by using a gadget that is entirely performed by the Prover.
+We first consider that the noise does not need to be mitigated since it is kept at a per-qubit level that is low-enough for the computation to succeed with a sufficiently high probability.
+Then it is possible to take care of leaks via a protocol that is entirely performed by the Prover.
 The Verifier only needs to send $k$ potentially leaky qubits in the $\X-\Y$ plane for each vertex of the graph, and our gadget then exponentially suppresses the probability that the state of the qubit used in the vertex leaks.
-This is done by recombining the $k$ qubits into a single qubit, with the guarantee that the state of the final qubit is not leaked so long as at least one of the $k$ qubits did not leak.
-We combine this with an SDQC protocol which requires only $\X-\Y$ plane qubits to obtain an SDQC protocol which is resistant to side-channel attacks, in the low-noise regime.
+This is done by recombining the $k$ qubits into a single qubit in the , with the guarantee that the state of the final qubit is not leaked so long as at least one of the $k$ qubits did not leak.
+We combine this with an SDQC protocol which requires only $\X-\Y$ plane qubits and thus obtain an SDQC protocol which is resistant to side-channel attacks and leaks, in the low-noise regime.
 Importantly, in this case, the Verifier has no operational overhead compared to the protocol without leak-protection and the communication complexity only increases logarithmically with the final desired leak probability.

+\begin{theorem}[Leak-free SDQC from Leaky Operations] A Secure Delegated Quantum Computation protocol can be constructed in the Abstract Cryptography framework from single-qubit Verifier operations which fully leak their secrets with probability $p_l$.
+The operations of the Verifier are the same as in the non-leaky protocol and the multiplicative communication overhead is logarithmic in the security parameter. \end{theorem}

 Our second main result is a threshold theorem for the secure delegation of fault-tolerant quantum computation.
-In essence, it states that there exists a positive threshold for the local corruption probability of operations, below which imperfect operations of such minimum quality can be used to verify quantum computations of arbitrary size, while keeping both the accumulation of faults as well as the accumulation of leaks under control.
+In essence, it states that there exists a positive threshold for the local corruption probability of operations (which are modelled as Resource~\ref{res:scpg}), below which imperfect operations can be used to verify quantum computations of arbitrary size, while keeping both the accumulation of faults as well as the accumulation of leaks under control.
 The proposed protocol is efficient in achieving exponentially low soundness errors, as well as scalable in the size of the target computation.

 \begin{theorem}[Threshold Theorem for Secure Delegation of Fault-Tolerant Quantum Computation] There exists a universal threshold $p_0 > 0$ such that Secure Delegated Quantum Computation can be constructed in the Abstract Cryptography framework from imperfect operations with corruption probability below $p_0$ up to at most negligible security error. \end{theorem}